The Wand Chooses the Wizard: Insights Into Changing Careers to Deepen Personal Fulfillment Ebook

 During the eight months Henning Anderson lay dying, Ruth had worked every hour she could and had sent home nearly every penny she earned.

 Days later, he died as the family gathered near, but not before privately asking Ruth to take care of her weary mother and the other three children.
 She promised she would.
 A wand slipped away.

 Reclaiming The Wand

-It was now 1974.
+It was now in 1974.
 Her friend, Pauline, asked Ruth to enroll with her in a community education painting class.
 Though still shy, Ruth quickly agreed to try it.

 Then something happened that captured the imagination of us all.
 Sixty-something Ruth turned into a fairly accomplished and somewhat prolific painter in oils.
-Her many paintings (well over one hundred) appeared throughout Massachusetts and New Hampshire, decorating the walls of lake resorts throughout the region, and sold amazingly well.
+Her many paintings (well over one hundred) appeared throughout Massachusetts and New Hampshire, decorating the walls of lake resorts throughout the region and sold amazingly well.

 Each one celebrated color and tranquility in landscapes and flowers.
 Perhaps these were compensations for the gray and stormy years since her father’s death.

 At one point, former movie star Van Johnson bought one of her landscapes and proclaimed her the “Grandma Moses of New Hampshire."